-Historic Moonstone Symbology
+Historic Meaning of Moonstone

 Known as a talisman for protection, health, and good fortune, moonstone was once called the traveler's stone and was used to increase protection on harrowing journeys.
 Many people believed that the gem calmed anxiety and promoted harmonious relationships.
 While some groups of people clung to moonstone's mystical symbolism, such as its connection to growing abundant harvests and predicting the future by holding a moonstone in your mouth and looking at a full moon, a majority of people connected the delicate, angelic stone to love and conventional femininity.
 In fact, there was a belief that two people could fall passionately in love if they gazed upon one another while wearing a moonstone under a full moon.
-Most recently, moonstones have been linked to the month of June as they're considered one of June's three birthstones alongside pearls and alexandrites.
+Most recently, moonstones have been linked to the month of June as they're considered one of June's three birthstones alongside pearls and alexandrite.

 - Reducing stress or anxiety